-The MCA has concluded that 'must carry' obligations mandated on Melita's Cable TV platform and GO's IPTV platform continue to be necessary to safeguard the carriage of the identified GI TV broadcast channels.
+In its consultation document the MCA noted that 'must carry' obligations mandated on Melita's Cable TV platform and GO's IPTV platform continue to be necessary to safeguard the carriage of the identified GI TV broadcast channels.
 These two pay-TV platforms continue to be used by a significant number of end-users as their principal means to receive TV broadcasts.

-Must carry' obligations should continue to apply to the undertakings of these two pay-TV platforms.
 'Must carry' obligations on the undertakings of these two platforms will ensure that TV viewers subscribed to these two pay-TV platforms continue to have access to all the GI TV broadcast channels, irrespective of any packages offered on these TV platforms.

-As part of the 'must carry' obligations, the undertakings of these TV platforms are required to:
+As reflected in Section 2 of this document the undertakings of these TV platforms subject to 'must carry obligations' are required to:

-- 1. reserve sufficient network capacity for the transmission of the identified GITV broadcast channels and the related complementary services; - 2. ensure that the audio-visual quality of the GI TV broadcast channel is retained at the same level of quality provided by the GI TV broadcaster to the undertaking; provided that 'must carry' obligations shall not extend to TV broadcasts in a video-resolution format higher than HD; and - 3. transmit the GI TV broadcast channel tale quale, as provided by the GI TV broadcaster, and shall in no way alter the format and content of the transmission.
+- 1. reserve sufficient network capacity for the transmission of the identified GI TV broadcast channels and the related complementary services; - ensure that the audio-visual quality of the GI TV broadcast channel is retained at the same level of quality provided by the GI TV broadcaster to the undertaking; this provided that 'must carry' obligations shall not extend to TV broadcasts in a video-resolution format higher than HD; and - 3. transmit the GI TV broadcast channel tale quale, as provided by the GI TV broadcaster, and shall in no way alter the format and content of the transmission.

-OTT streaming services are presently not considered as being mainstream and therefore do not necessitate the mandating of 'must carry' obligations.
-However, for those services that are offered as a bundle, that is, a hybrid package consisting of a mix of a managed TV platform (such as IPTV and Cable TV) and OTT streaming services over the public internet, it is premised that the relevant platforms are neutral in terms of what TV content is offered over them.
+In its consultation document the MCA noted that OTT streaming services are presently not considered as being mainstream and therefore do not necessitate the mandating of 'must carry' obligations.
+The MCA however noted that for those services that are offered as a bundle, that is, a hybrid package consisting of a mix of a managed TV platform (such as IPTV and Cable TV) and OTT streaming services over the public internet, it is premised that the relevant platforms are neutral in terms of what TV content is offered over them.
 Thus, it is expected that, unless otherwise justified, the viewer experience regarding TV content should be seamless, whether over a managed TV platform or viewed via an OTT TV platform over the open internet, given that the product is offered in a bundle.
-The matter is not one that is currently governed by 'must carry' requirements.
+The MCA recognises that the matter is not one that is currently governed by 'must carry' requirements.
 However, from a product-consistency perspective, it is expected that irrespective of what platform the viewer is using to receive TV content, all GI TV programming is made available to the end-user.

-The availability of audio-visual content made available over the open internet and accessible via a variety of internet-connected devices, for both linear and video-on-demand channels, is expected to increase over the coming years, along with the uptake of ultra-fast broadband internet access services.
+The MCA noted that the availability of audio-visual content made available over the open internet and accessible via a variety of internet-connected devices, for both linear and video-on-demand channels, is expected to increase over the coming years, along with the uptake of ultra-fast broadband internet access services.
 Viewers will increasingly use OTT services on smart TVs and other internet-connected devices to view TV content.
 At the same time, the mission of GI TV broadcasters to reach their audiences is increasingly extending into the online world and includes both linear and non-linear audio-visual services.